 If doors are sticking shut, they might have been installed incorrectly.
 In the case of bathroom or kitchen doors, if the tops and bottoms were not painted, moisture could be causing the wood to expand.

 Check for flooring issues such as: tile cracks; uneven wood floor boards or widening cracks between boards; water stains in carpeting or other flooring at the base of windows, doors, or showers; and discolored or curling linoleum.
 Some of these problems could result from water infiltrating through cracks in the foundation.

 Look for water stains under kitchen sinks.

-Your next step depends on whether you have agreed with the builder to notify him or her and provide an opportunity for repairs.
-If that hasn't worked, however, or if the problems seem more serious than mere repairs can address, you may need to pursue legal action.
+Your next step depends on whether you have agreed with the builder to notify them and provide an opportunity for repairs.
+See, for example, New-Home Defects: Holding Your Builder Responsible Under a Warranty.

 If you have notified the builder and it hasn't worked, or if the problems seem more serious than mere repairs can address, you might need to pursue legal action.
 See, for example, Who Can I Sue for New-Home Defects: Architect, Contractors, or Only the Developer? and Is It Too Late to Sue My Home Builder for Construction Defects I Found Years Later?.